 Adjustments and Refunds

-Lewis & Clark plans its operations on the basis of projected income for the full academic year.
+Lewis & Clark plans its operations based on projected income for the full academic year.
 We assume that students will remain enrolled until the end of the semester unless unforeseen circumstances necessitate their withdrawal.

 If it becomes necessary for a student to withdraw from Lewis & Clark, the student must follow the withdrawal procedures outlined in Academic Policies and Procedures.
 Lewis & Clark’s policies allow for charges to be prorated based on the date of notification on the Withdrawal form.
 Students are liable for charges in accordance with the adjustment policies below.